-Imagine you could predict — with reasonable accuracy — who your top performers are going to be before they have even had a chance to prove themselves.
-Researchers at TalentSmartEQ spent years studying over a million professionals across industries to find out what separated the best from the rest.
+Imagine you could predict, with reasonable accuracy, who your top performers are going to be before they have even had a chance to prove themselves.
+Researchers at TalentSmartEQ spent years studying over a million professionals across all industries to find out what separated the best from the rest.
 They tested emotional intelligence alongside 33 other important workplace skills.

-If you lead people, these numbers should stop you in your tracks.
+If you lead people, these numbers should speak volumes.
 Because emotional intelligence is not just a personal asset.
 It is the most predictable driver of leadership effectiveness available to you.

 Why EQ Beats IQ in Leadership

-Daniel Goleman, whose landmark Harvard Business Review article and subsequent book Emotional Intelligence brought the concept into mainstream leadership conversation, made the argument plainly: the higher you go in an organization, the less technical skill matters, and the more emotional intelligence determines outcomes.
+Daniel Goleman, whose landmark Harvard Business Review article and subsequent book Emotional Intelligence brought the concept into mainstream leadership conversation, made the argument plainly: the higher you go in an organization, the less technical skill matters, and the more emotional intelligence determines the ability to lead.
 He studied star performers versus average performers in senior leadership roles and found that nearly 90% of the difference could be attributed to EQ, not IQ or technical expertise.

 This makes intuitive sense when you think about what leadership actually demands: navigating conflict, inspiring people who are stressed and uncertain, reading the room in high-stakes moments, making people feel seen and valued even when resources are constrained.
 None of those require a high IQ.
 All of them require emotional intelligence.

-The Five Components — And Why Each One Matters in the Room
+The Five Components.
+And Why Each One Makes a Leader Worth Following.

 1. Self-Awareness

-This is the foundation of everything.
-Self-awareness means understanding your own emotions as they arise — knowing what triggers you, what your mood is doing to the people around you, and where your blind spots live.
+This is the foundation of emotional intelligence.
+Self-awareness means understanding your own emotions as they arise, knowing what triggers you, what your mood is doing to the people around you, and where your blind spots are.
 It means having an accurate picture of your own strengths and limitations.

-Leaders who lack self-awareness are the most difficult people to work for — not because they are bad people, but because they are operating with incomplete information about their most important instrument: themselves.
-A leader who does not know they come across as dismissive in tense conversations, or that their anxiety fills the room before a deadline, cannot manage the impact they are having.
+Leaders who lack self-awareness are the most difficult people to work for, not because they are bad people, but because they are operating with incomplete information about their most important instrument: themselves.
+They operate unaware of what it is like to be on the other side of them.
+A leader who does not know they come across as dismissive in tense conversations, or that their anxiety fills the room when a deadline is looming, cannot manage the impact they are having.
+You can't fix what you don't know.

 At the end of each day, ask yourself two questions: What emotion drove my most important decision today?
 And how did my mood affect my team?